 Ter-Mites – Vacant position

-Joe is hoping to get a parent to fill this position here in the next month or so that either has a child at that age, or wants to be on the board
+Joe H. is hoping to get a parent to fill this position here in the next month or so that either has a child at that age, or wants to be on the board.

 Mighty and Super Mites – Josh Colvin